shivam675/holosuit/README.md

 # holosuit
 Following repo is the solution to the interview asignment @ holosuit

+# Goals :
+1. Register the RGBD frames to create a point cloud
+2. Provide a visualization for the camera odometry

 # Clone repo instructions
 ```sh
 git clone https://github.com/shivam675/holosuit.git